-Prior to December 2008, Steel Partners II ("Steel Partners II") was a private investment partnership which owned 85% of SPH.4 Like many private funds, Steel Partners II offered periodic redemption rights to its investors.
+Prior to December 2008, Steel Partners II ("Steel Partners II") was a private investment partnership structure that owned 85% of SPH.5 Like many private funds, Steel Partners II offered periodic redemption rights to its investors.
 During the market disruptions in 2008 and early 2009 Steel Partners II received a substantial number of redemption requests from investors and determined that it was not appropriate or possible to continue its past practice of meeting redemption requests in cash or in kind at that point in time.
 Because many of its holdings represented interests in operating businesses which were either privately held or publicly traded but with very low trading volume, Steel Partners II temporarily suspended redemptions and sought a permanent solution that would, among other things, assure that all investors could be treated fairly and equally.
 To satisfy investor requests that any solution include the ability to redeem from Steel Partners II, a plan was implemented that (i) effectively, entitled each Steel Partners II investor to a pro rata distribution (their "SP II Distribution") of Steel Partners II's assets (the "SP II Assets") and (ii) the option to either: (A) exchange the SP II Distribution for SPH common units; or (B) receive the SP II Distribution in-kind.
-While a majority of the number of investors in Steel Partners II opted to receive SPH common units, investors representing a majority of the capital of Steel Partners II's former holdings.
+While a majority of the number of investors in Steel Partners II opted to receive SPH common units, investors representing a majority of the capital of Steel Partners II opted to receive their SP II Distributions in-kind; therefore, SPH did not retain majority or controlling interests in several of Steel Partners II's former holdings.
 As a result of the implementation of the plan, on July 14, 2009, more than forty percent of SPH's adjusted total assets consisted of investment securities and SPH concluded that it had to rely on Rule 3a-2 in order to complete its transition as a global diversified holding company.